-Bars and restaurants, including any food or drink facilities inside a clubhouse can open, in accordance with the latest Government guidance.
-In line with the Government's announcement on 22 September, these must close at 10pm.
+Bars and restaurants, including any food or drink facilities inside a clubhouse can open from 4 July, in accordance with the latest guidance.

 Catering facilities commonly have high levels of usage and contact between workers and users.
 Therefore, extra consideration must be given to ensure that social distancing remains in place.
 For example: